The Passion of the Jew

 "The Passion of the Jew" is the third episode of the eighth season and the 115th overall episode of the American animated series South Park, originally broadcast on Comedy Central on March 31, 2004.
 Going by production order, it is the fourth episode of Season 8 instead of the third.
-It was written and directed by Trey Parker, who, along with fellow series co-creator Matt Stone, voiced most of the characters in the episode.
+The episode was written and directed by Trey Parker, who, along with fellow series co-creator Matt Stone, voiced most of the characters in the episode.
 "The Passion of the Jew" is a satirical critique of the media discourse and controversy surrounding Mel Gibson's 2004 film, The Passion of the Christ.

 In the episode, Kyle finally sees the blockbuster movie The Passion of the Christ and admits that Cartman has been right about the Jewish people all along.
 After Stan and Kenny see and hate the film, they angrily pursue Mel Gibson to get their money back.
-Cartman then uses the film's antisemitic message as an excuse to start his own Neo-Nazi movement disguised as a fan club for the movie.
+Cartman then uses the film's antisemitic message as an excuse to start his own neo-Nazi movement disguised as a fan club for the movie.